yongchingyan/merquri-weather-app/README.md

 - Where possible we would use the css @media query rule to change the appearance of the components when switching between Desktop and Mobile view

 - Unless the component is drastically different like Weather component have 2 columns versus one column in mobile view then we will use MobileViewContext to load in a different html component.

+- CSS will use `px` instead of `rem` untis to follow the figma requirements

 # PREVIEW